makerjawn/oneKey/README.md

 brief history
 -------------------
-To date two iterations of the one input MaKey MaKey derivative, or oneKey for short, have been deployed.
+To date two iterations of the one input MaKey MaKey derivative, "MaKey MaKey MaKey", or officially "oneKey" for short, have been deployed.
 The first generation proved that youth could make, hack, and play with their own hardware.
 After various form and material explorations as well as a circuit redesign it is currently in its second phase.
 The new design is easier to handle, the cost per unit has dropped from $7 to $1.30, it's quicker to make, and there is still much more to refine.

 people
 -------------------